 Because its time to change the way we learn about food and it’s role in our lives.

 For us, and for the next generation too.
-So that they don’t have to waste any precious time or years of their lives worrying or trying to figure things out the long way.
+So that they don’t have to waste any precious time, brain power, or years of their lives trying to figure things out the long way.

-And all starts with you and a willingness to crack open up your world for more joy and freedom.
+And all starts with you and a willingness to crack open up your world to another, much easier way.
 Trusting that it’s there, and making the leap to it, instead of low-grade living.

 And while there is never the right time, this next week, I’m going to share with you all the ways and the exact process that I took in my own journey.
 And what life looks and feels like now, on the other side.
 Honestly and openly, of course.